glasskube/glasskube/website/docs/04_design/package-config.md

 ### How does a value affect the deployed package resources

-A user, when installing a package using Glasskube, may declare a **value** for each value specification of that package.
+A user, when installing a package using Glasskube, may declare a **value configuration** for each value definition of that package.
-A value can be either a **literal value** or a **reference value**.
+A value configuration can hold either a **literal value** or a **reference value**.
 Literal values represent a simple value (e.g. a string entered via a text field).
 Reference values represent references to values in other resources in the same Kubernetes cluster.
 Such references can be secrets, configmaps or other packages.

-Values are non-mandatory by default, however, a package author may opt to make any of their packages values required by specifying a constraint on that value.
+Values are non-mandatory by default, however, a package author may opt to make any of their packages values required by specifying a constraint on that value definition.
-If a package has no value configuration for a value and that value is non-mandatory, that values targets will not be applied and it is the package authors responsibility to ensure that their package also works in this case.
+If a package has no value configuration for a given value definition that is non-mandatory, that values targets will not be applied and it is the package authors responsibility to ensure that their package also works in this case.

 ## Design proposal

-The `PackageManifest` has a property `Values` of type `map[string]ValueSpecification`.
+The `PackageManifest` has a property `Values` of type `map[string]ValueDefinition`.
-The key in this map is referred to as that values **name** `ValueSpecification` is a struct with the following properties:
+The key in this map is referred to as that values **name** `ValueDefinition` is a struct with the following properties:

 - **`Type`** (`string` enum):
   Every value must have a type, so that we know what kind of input field to show for this value.